 To clean a shower pan:

-A shower pan is the area on the floor of the shower stall which collects and directs water to the drain.
-Shower pans can be made of Chloraloy or rubber both of which are easily damaged by white vinegar and other acidic substances.
+A shower pan is an area on the shower stall floor that collects and directs water to the drain.
+Shower pans can be made of Chloraloy or rubber, which are easily damaged by white vinegar and other acidic substances.

-Most curtains, rags and towels in the bathroom are machine washable and should be washed in a washing machine.
-Make sure you have the right washing machine soap and softener then use hot water for at least an hour to give them a proper wash.
+Most bathroom curtains, rags, and towels are machine-washable and should be washed in a washing machine.
+Ensure you have the right washing machine soap and softener, then use hot water for at least an hour to wash them properly.

 How to Clean Shower Drains